xp-framework/unittest/README.md

 Ignoring tests
 --------------
-The `@ignore` annotation can be used to ignore tests.
+The *Ignore* attribute can be used to ignore tests.
 This can be necessary as a temporary measure or when overriding a test base class and not wanting to run one of its methods.

 ```php
 use unittest\{Test, Ignore};